Posted on: November 7, 2019

-As the last reminders of summer fade from view, and fall takes a firm position in our lives, our students are visiting schools and preparing for the next round of standardized tests.
+As fall takes a firm position in our lives and the winter holidays loom on the horizon, our students are visiting schools (in person or remotely) and preparing for the next round of standardized tests.
 Clearly, we want our students to maximize their scores and to give themselves as many options as possible.
 We want the investment of time, energy, and financial resources to yield the greatest number of best-fit schools.
 While appropriate standardized test scores are a part of the application package, they are, surprisingly, not the most important part.

 High School Admissions are Different from College Admissions

 Parents sometimes reflect on their own college application experience when thinking about the secondary school admissions process.
-They think about the weight that college admissions offices place on test scores–often not far behind academic rigor and performance in class.
+They think about the weight that college admissions officers place on test scores — often not far behind academic rigor and performance in class.
 Naturally, parents worry that their student’s high school admissions scores will also be weighted heavily in a school’s decision to admit or deny.
 However, the high school admissions process is structurally different.

 In short, deciding on where to apply should not be dictated by scores alone.
 They are one small piece of the puzzle.